Francis Uzoho: Club career

+Early Career and Deportivo La Coruña

-Born in Nwangele, Uzoho joined the Senegal branch of Aspire Academy in 2013, aged 14; initially a forward, he was converted into a goalkeeper after being deemed "too slow" at the age of 12.
-In 2016, after impressing on a tournament in Barcelona, he joined Deportivo de La Coruña's Juvenil squad.
+Born in Nwangele, Uzoho joined the Senegal branch of Aspire Academy in 2013, aged 14.
+Initially a forward, he became a goalkeeper after being deemed "too slow" at the age of 12.
+In 2016, after impressing at a tournament in Barcelona, he joined Deportivo de La Coruña's Juvenil squad.

 Age rules meant that Uzoho could only become available to sign a contract with Dépor in January 2017; shortly after signing his contract, he started to train with the first team.
 Promoted to the reserve team ahead of the 2017–18 season, he made his senior debut on 10 September by starting in a 3–0 Segunda División B home win against Real Madrid Castilla.

 Uzoho made his first team – and La Liga – debut on 15 October 2017, starting in a 0–0 away draw against SD Eibar.
 At the age of 18 years and 352 days, he became the youngest ever foreign goalkeeper to debut in La Liga, and the second-youngest player to appear in the league during the campaign at that point, only behind Real Madrid's Achraf Hakimi.

-On 24 August 2018, Uzoho renewed his contract for three seasons and was immediately loaned to Segunda División side Elche CF for one year.
-In February 2019 he moved on loan to Cypriot club Anorthosis Famagusta, in the search for more first-team football in the run up to the 2019 Africa Cup of Nations.
+On 24 August 2018, Uzoho renewed his contract for three seasons and immediately loaned him to Segunda División side Elche CF for one year.
+In February 2019 he moved on loan to Cypriot club Anorthosis Famagusta, in the search of more first-team football in the run up to the 2019 Africa Cup of Nations.

 After making his debut for the club, concerns were raised about his health certificate.
 As a result, Anorthosis Famagusta were deducted 9 points, which they appealed.
 The club's deduction appeal was rejected, although Uzoho's appeal against his personal penalty of a one-match ban and €1,000 fine was successful.

 In July 2019 he returned on loan to Cyprus, this time with Omonia.
+He played few games, due to a serious injury he sustained while playing for his national team.

+Permanent move to Cyprus
-He played a limited number of games, due to a serious injury he suffered while playing for his national team.
-In July 2020, Uzoho moved permanently to APOEL on a three year contract, but was released at the end of the season.

-On 1 September 2021, Uzoho joined Omonia on a three-year deal, as back-up to Fabiano.
+In July 2020, Uzoho moved permanently to APOEL on a three-year contract, but was released in August of the following year.
+On the deadline of the Summer transfer window, Uzoho joined Omonia on a three-year deal, which he would later renew until 2027.

 On 13 October 2022, Uzoho received praise for his performance against Manchester United at Old Trafford in the Europa League.
 Omonia lost 1–0 to a late goal, but Uzoho made 12 saves on the night.
 He was nominated for the Europa League Player of the Week and Save of the Day awards.

+In March 2023, Uzoho was named Nigerian Goalkeeper of the Year at the Nigeria Pitch Awards.

+Although mostly considered second-choice goalkeeper behind Fabiano, Uzoho won the Cypriot Cup with Omonia in 2022 and 2023.